VectorWolf/MusicTheoryForProgrammers/README.md

 |Between|1|2|2|1|2|2|2|
 |Relative|1|3|5|6|8|A|10|

+-->

 Now what is this all for you may ask?
 Well in music it can be quite difficult for a piece to sound coherent.
 Most musicians try to avoid notes which are "clashing" with each other.
 When you restrict the used notes of a musical piece to mostly those of a chosen scale you can achieve that more easily.

 If you're interested in what other scales there are you can browse through this great site! https://ianring.com/musictheory/scales/

 # What is a chord?

 Now a chord is nothing but a set of notes played together at the same time.
-These are grouped by the amount of note played simultaneously.
+These are grouped by the amount of notes played simultaneously.
 A three note chord is called a triad and these ones are the most common ones.
-If you only play two notes most people call it "power chord" (only god knows why).
-If you play more than three notes people usually can get really creative with chord naming so I'll spare you that.
+If you only play two notes most people call it a "power chord" (seldomly Dyad).
+Four note chords are Tetrads, five note chords pentads, and so on.

 The root note, which is usually the lowest note of the chord, gives the chord its name.
 You can construct a chord similarly to a scale by starting at the root note and adding steps.
 There are four common triads.